 - Year 2 had experts from the RNLI to link with their topic, and 'Samuel Pepys' to help them learn about the fire of London

-- Year 4 have had a sessions with ex- workers from our local ( and now shut down ) Blue bird Toffee factory.
+- Year 4 have had a session with ex- workers from our local Blue bird Toffee factory.
 Sadly, the factory has been closed for some years

 - The wildlife trust delivered an assembly about the importance of bees